 Table 3 presents the results from regressing the credit and equity VRPs on firm-specific characteristics.
 Model (1) contains no fixed effects and Model (2) contains firm- and month-fixed effects.
 The first control variable we employ is firm leverage.
 In structural models for credit risk, default occurs when the firm's asset value falls below the face value of its debt.
 Therefore, the firm's leverage ratio defines the "moneyness" of the put option implicit in its debt.
 This put option gains more in value in times of high distressed periods for the firm with low expected growth rates and increased uncertainty.
 Consequently, we control how firm's leverage interrelates with the variance risk premia.
 Controlling for other firm characteristics, results show that, in the cross-section of firms, more levered firms have higher variance risk premiums.
-This result is sensible since one would expect that more levered firms are seen as riskier and lay support time period spans June 1, 2012 to June 1, 2016.
+This result is sensible since one would expect that more levered firms are seen as riskier and lay support to the structural models of credit risk modeling.
+However, once the fixed effects are accounted for, this result is no longer significant.
+This may be due to statistical reasons as time-series variation in leverage is small relative to the cross-sectional variance, highlighting the additional insights one gets from looking at firm-level data as opposed to aggregated time-series level data.
+However, it also calls for more careful analysis on the relation between leverage and the cost of hedging the future uncertainty, motivating our following empirical analysis.